 The City of Melbourne’s vision is to build a greater supply of safe and supported spaces across inner Melbourne, with integrated support services.

-This includes medical services, legal assistance and mental health experts.
+This includes medical services, alcohol and other drug support, legal assistance and mental health experts.

 We’ll create a space in the central city that will offer personalised support to navigate the complex administrative maze of housing, welfare and health systems.

 602 Little Bourke Street

 We are repurposing a Council-owned building located at 602 Little Bourke Street, into specialist homelessness accommodation for up to 50 residents.

 602 Little Bourke Street is a six storey building plus basement and was formerly used as an electricity supply building and is currently vacant.
 The building has an estimated asset value $12 million, and the total cost of the refurbishment is estimated at $20 million.